New Education Pavilion at Tryon Creek

 Consider giving through a retirement account or advised fund or donating stocks or securities.
 Questions?
 Contact Executive Director, Gabe Sheoships at gabe@tryonfriends.org or 503-636-4398 extension 108.

-Project partner highlights…
+Project partner and artist highlights…

 Here is the de-construction team at work at Tryon during the winter of 2024, along with four people who are crucial to the project’s success!